openforis/sepal-doc/docs/source/index.rst

 You said SEPAL?
 ---------------

 SEPAL is a cloud computing-based platform for autonomous land monitoring using remotely-sensed data.
-It is a combination of Google Earth Engine and open source softwares like ORFEO Toolbox, Python, Jupyter, GDAL, R, R Studio Server, R Shiny Server, SNAP Toolkit, and OpenForis Geospatial Toolkit.
+It is a combination of Google Earth Engine and open source software like ORFEO Toolbox, Python, Jupyter, GDAL, R, R Studio Server, R Shiny Server, SNAP Toolkit, and OpenForis Geospatial Toolkit.
 It allows users to access powerful cloud-computing resources to query, access and process satellite data quickly and efficiently for creating advanced analyses.

 SEPAL is always improving.
-Our team members try their best to constantly update and improve the tools available inside the plateform.
+Our team members try their best to constantly update and improve the tools available inside the platform.

 SEPAL is a project of the Forestry Department of the United Nations Food and Agriculture Organization (FAO) funded by the Government of Norway.